nesi/snakemake_workshop/RezBaz2020_snakemake_tutorial.md

 ![DAG_1](./demo_workflow_diagrams/dag_1.png)

-*Note. this diagram can be output to several other image formats such as svg or png*
+*Note. this diagram can be output to several other image formats such as svg or pdf*

 ```bash
 # Fullrun